a-lurker/a-lurker.github.io/docs/graphing-data.md

 A similar arrangement allows Influx to be used via UDP.

 ### Grafana
 Grafana is a data visulation tool.
 You can connect to a database and then view the data.

-With openLuup choose a Graphite connection and point the URL to:
+openLuup includes a Grafana Data Source API, so  in Grafana choose a Graphite connection and point the URL to:

 - With openLuup running on same device as Grafana enter: http://localhost:3480